By Jacky Parker

 Check out the ideas ahead and whatever you decide, encaustic tiles will add heaps of personality to your bathroom, with colour, warmth and texture.

-There's a temptation when using bold patterns, to tile just a section of space, maybe just an area prone to splashes, but as you can see here, tiling a bold design, like Navajo from Ca'Pietra, from floor to ceiling, whilst teaming with a plain floor creates a stylish space in which to lie back and relax.
+There's a temptation when using bold patterns, to tile just a section of space, maybe just an area prone to splashes.
+But as you can see here, tiling a bold design, like Navajo from Ca'Pietra, from floor to ceiling, whilst teaming with plain bathroom flooring creates a stylish space in which to lie back and relax.

 For a scheme that's loud and proud, going wall to wall with a bold and colourful encaustic tile is the answer.
 This is a serious commitment though in a room you're going to use every day, so think seriously about a colour and pattern you can live with long term.
 Tiles are not as easy to change as a quick lick of paint.